Monday, December 31, 2018

 · No fraternization with the players

-· And if you a flag puller.
+· And if you are a flag puller.
 Well, run, run, run towards the other sideline while the flag unfolds.

 About 300 of us take a position along the inner walls of the stadium.
 Sitting right above us was only about 10,000 fans.